DaytimeLobster/gogrow/readme.md

 9. Journal entries are backed up using the Settings page "backup" feature, and can be restored via the restore dropdown if the image folder is deleted.

 ## Contributions
 Contributions, collaboration, pull requests - We welcome all of these.
-If you have a good idea that's in the scope of the Gogrow project, please open a pull request or jump into a discussion with us.
-We'd love your feedback on how Gogrow can be even more useful and functional!
+If you have a good idea that's in the scope of the GoGrow project, please open a pull request or jump into a discussion with us.
+We'd love your feedback on how GoGrow can be even more useful and functional!

 ## Support